OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/Readme.md

 At this point the function should be ready to run.

+- When you have ingested some DLP alerts from both SPO and Exchange you can follow these instructions for setting up Alerts https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/tree/master/Sentinel/AnalyticsRule Note they will fail if you haven't ingested both SPO and Exchange Alerts first.

 - If you want to ingest content to SharePoint please see https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/tree/master/Sentinel/logicapp, complete the step pasting the code in to ActualID in the current project.

 - For Reporting please see https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/tree/master/Sentinel/Report